 - IF

 - IF-ELSE

-- Logic: AND, OR, NOT
+- · Logic: AND, OR, NOT

-Recap: Programs You've Seen So Far Produces Sequential Execution Print ("This program will calculate the area of a rectangle") length = int(input("Enter the length: ")) width = int(input("Enter the width: ")) area = length width print("Area: ", area) End
+Programs you have seen thus far: • Execute statement after statement one after the other from start to finish. • There are no options for alternatives (branch in execution). • Nor are there options to repeat a portion.
+Start print ("This program will calculate the area of a rectangle") length = int(input("Enter the length: ")) width = int(input("Enter the width: ")) area = length width print("Area: ", area)

-Programming: Decision Making Is Branching
+Programming: Branching

-- Decision making is choosing among alternates (branches). - •Why is it needed? - When alternative courses of action are possible and each action may produce a different result. - •In terms of a computer program the choices are stated in the form of a question that only yield an answer that is either true or false - Although the approach is very simple, modeling decisions in this fashion is a very useful and powerful tool.
+- •Why is it needed? - When alternative courses of action are possible and each action may produce a different result. - •In terms of a computer program the choices are stated in the form of a question that only yield an answer that is either true or false - Although the approach is very simple, modeling branching in this fashion is a very useful and powerful tool. - New terminology - These true/false questions are referred to "Boolean expressions" - e.g., it is over 45 Celsius today - •e.g., the user correctly entered the password - •Python code example: If (income < 10000):